Ogden Union Railway & Depot Company

 On August 11 and 12, 1965, the ICC held hearings in Ogden for the proposed curtailment of OUR&D operations.
 The second session was set aside to allow union attorneys to question railroad representatives concerning the changes in freight train inspections that would be done by UP and SP employees, instead of OUR&D employees.
 (Ogden Standard Examiner, August 11, 12, 13, 1965)

-On October 4, 1967, the ICC issued its order authorizing the curtailment of OUR&D operations, subject to employment offers by UP and SP for the 445 effected OUR&D employees.
+The ICC issued its order authorizing the curtailment of OUR&D operations, subject to employment offers by UP and SP for the 445 effected OUR&D employees.
 The order was to take effect on November 4, 1967, and would establish a direct connection between SP and D&RGW, instead of going through OUR&D. In December 1966, the labor unions appealed the ICC decision, on the grounds that the lack of train inspections by OUR&D would affect the safety of America's railroads.
 New hearings were held in February 1967, and the ICC was silent until the decision issued "this week."
 (Ogden Standard Examiner, October 6, 1967)

 "Previous agreements between SP and UP stated the OUR&D will remain as a separate entity in the handling of a portion of switching for local industry, passenger terminal facilities, mail baggage, freight house and other activities.